andpet1324/Cosmics-Analysis/README.md

 ## Simulate in Geant4

 cosmics_config.py contains an option for max allowed events.
 Change this to the number of events you want to run.

+First create a folder for root files

+mkdir cosmicEvents

 run:
 denv fire cosmics_config.py lheData/name_of_file.lhe